canopas/bite-space/admin/README.md

 ## Features

+🔐 <b>Sign In, Sign Up, and Forgot Password:</b> Users can securely sign in to their accounts, register for new accounts, and reset forgotten passwords, ensuring a smooth and secure user experience.

 📁 <b>Manage Categories:</b> Organize your menu items by managing categories, making it easy for users to navigate.

 🍽️ <b>Manage Menus:</b> Add, edit, or remove menu items to keep your restaurant's menu up-to-date.